-During the year the Group's income was derived primarily from donations, government grants, corporate sponsorship, fundraising activities including event programs, athlete levies and registration fees.
-Costs were primarily incurred in sports delivery and head office and state office costs in managing the operations.
+The Company's income was derived primarily from corporate sponsorship, donations, government and non-government grant, fundraising activities, and athlete registration fees.
+Costs were primarily incurred in sports delivery, competitions, national office, and state office costs in managing the operations.